The information on this page is relevant to England and Wales.

 A Citizens Advice Service that can offer free legal advice and representation in family law cases.

 You do not have to be represented by a lawyer.
-You can represent yourself as a litigant in person (LIP).
 Rights of Women has information that may be helpful if you plan to represent yourself in family legal proceedings.

 The following organisations may be able to support you through court proceedings with information and advice if you are representing yourself.